Call 855-750-SOLD

 This page covers the military-specific layer of a divorce home sale: BAH, deployment, JAG, SCRA, command privacy, USFSPA pension considerations, and VA loans in a divorce context.
 It assumes you have either read or are otherwise familiar with the general framework of selling a home during a divorce.

-If you want the general framework first (neutral third-party stance, attorney coordination, separate-communication protocols, division of labor between us and your attorneys), see our selling a home during divorce guide.
+If you want the general framework first (neutral third-party stance, attorney coordination, separate communication protocols, and a division of labor between your attorneys and us), see our selling a home during divorce guide.
 Then come back here for the military layer.

 If you are short on time and only want the military-specific content, keep reading.